-Analysis for regulatory bodies
+Exemptions and analyses for medicines regulatory bodies

-- Counts of patients receiving prescriptions for a certain substance;
+Counts of patients receiving prescriptions for a certain substance;

-- Counts of prescriptions for a certain substance / substances;
+Counts of prescriptions for a certain substance / substances;

-- Distribution of number of prescriptions per patient (mean, median, minimum, maximum, interquartile range etc…);
+Distribution of number of prescriptions per patient (mean, median, minimum, maximum, interquartile range etc…);

-- Distribution of prescription duration;
+Distribution of prescription duration;

-- Distribution of patient time at risk;
+Distribution of patient time at risk;

-- Counts of patients with a particular clinical event.
+Counts of patients with a particular clinical event.

 If the above analyses require access to linked data sources, a research application must be submitted to obtain data access.
 Please contact firstname.lastname@example.org for further advice.